sinomap/cjkvo/README.md

 # CJKVO

 CJKVO is a parser/emitter for CJKV phonetic orthography.
-It supportsparsing/emitting CJKV syllables written in a common phonetic script into a phonological representation.
+It supports parsing/emitting CJKV syllables written in a common phonetic script into a phonological representation.
 The written form is translated into a tuple of initial, medial, vowel, coda, tone, a model typically used in Chinese and Sinoxenic phonology.
 (Tone is currently only included for Vietnamese.)